Timing Is Crucial For State Bar Defense Matters

 - Bar members under "not eligible" status, who are "exempt" due to their employment nature (even if they are not mandated to fulfill MCLE obligations, they must still report compliance by indicating that they have exempt status).

-- Were inactive for a part of the compliance period or enjoyed exemption for a portion of this duration.
+- Members who were inactive for a part of the compliance period or enjoyed exemption for a portion of this duration.
 They are still obligated to declare their status.

 Defending Against Specific Allegations